Authentic Carne Asada Recipe

 Instructions

-• In a large mixing bowl, combine orange juice, olive oil, cilantro, lime juice, lemon juice, white wine vinegar, cumin, salt, and pepper, jalapeno, and garlic; whisk until well combined.
+• Make the marinade.
+In a large mixing bowl, combine orange juice, olive oil, cilantro, lime juice, lemon juice, white wine vinegar, cumin, salt, and pepper, jalapeno, and garlic; whisk until well combined.
 Reserve ⅓ cup of the marinade; cover the rest and refrigerate.

-• Combine remaining marinade and steak in a large resealable freezer bag; seal and refrigerate for at least 2 hours, or overnight.
+• Marinate the steak.
+Combine remaining marinade and steak in a large resealable freezer bag; seal and refrigerate for at least 2 hours, or overnight.

-• Remove from heat and let the steak rest for 10 minutes.
-Then, thinly slice it against the grain, garnish with reserved cilantro mixture, and serve.
+• Finish and serve.
+Remove the steak from the heat and let it rest for 10 minutes.
+Then, thinly slice it against the grain, garnish with the reserved cilantro mixture, and serve.

 Stovetop Method

-• Heat a large cast iron skillet (preferably cast iron grill pan) over high heat until hot.
-Add steak to the skillet and cook for 6 to 7 minutes per side, or until desired level of doneness.
+• Heat a large skillet (preferably a cast-iron grill pan) over high heat until it is hot.
+Add the steak to the skillet and cook it for 6 to 7 minutes per side, or until desired level of doneness.

 Notes